imdouglasoliveira/docling-beta/README.md

 ## Features

 - Reads URLs from `urls.txt` (one URL per line, ignoring empty lines).
+- Sorts the URLs by primary domain and URL for consistent processing.
+For example, **asimov.academy** and **hub.asimov.academy** are grouped together under **asimov.academy**.
 - Converts each URL using the Docling library.
 - Limits the processing time for each URL to 1 minute to avoid timeouts.
 - Saves the results in Markdown (`.md`) and JSON (`.json`) formats in the `scraping_data/<domain>/` directory.
 - Logs processing steps and errors (logs are output in Portuguese).
-- Clears the `urls.txt` file after processing to prevent reprocessing the same URLs.
-- Configurable webhook notifications: if the `webhook_notification` variable is set in the `.env` file, a POST request is sent with a JSON payload containing details about the processed URLs (grouped by domain).
+- Configurable webhook notifications: if the `webhook_notification` variable is set in the `.env` file, a POST request is sent with a JSON payload containing details about each processed URL (grouped by primary domain).
+Each URL entry includes the processing time (numeric and formatted).
+- Conditional clearing of `urls.txt`: if `mode` is set to `production` in the `.env` file, the `urls.txt` file is cleared after processing; if set to `development`, the file remains unchanged.

 ## Requirements